Best Practice in Exams

 An exam is a formally-assessed test, usually written, designed to measure students’ progress and understanding of the subject.
 Types of exams can include:

-- Multiple choice exams – quick tests to be used in progress checks.
+- Multiple choice exams – closed-book tests.

 - Performance–based exams – practical exams often used in laboratory-based subjects (sciences) or performing arts.